chef-boneyard/chef-api/README.md

 ChefAPI is a dependency-minimal Ruby client for interacting with a Chef Server.
 It adopts many patterns and principles from Rails

+## DEPRECATED

+The chef-api gem is no longer maintained.

 ## Quick start

 Install via Rubygems: